ITALIAN LANDSLIDE INVENTORY (IFFI)

 Processing methodology

-The indicator is derived through statistical analysis and GIS processing of the Italian Landslide Inventory.
-The data is represented by various indices: number of landslides, number of landslide events, area affected by landslide phenomena, landslide density (number of landslides/events per square kilometer), landslide index (area affected by landslides/total area), and the percentage distribution of movement types.
+The indicator is obtained through statistical analysis and GIS processing of the Inventory of Landslide Phenomena in Italy.
+The data are represented with different indices: number of landslides, number of landslide events, area affected by landslide phenomena, landslide density (number of landslide phenomena/events per square kilometre), landslide index (surface area affected by landslides/total surface area), percentage distribution of movement types.

 Update frequency